jfcherng-sublime/ST-AutoSetSyntax/docs/src/advanced-topics/custom-constraint.md

         !!! tip

-            There is a `get_view_info` method, which accepts an `sublime.View` as an argument and returns a `TD_ViewSnapshot` dict.
-In the dict, there are some cached information about the current view to provide a uniform format and prevent from calling resource-consuming function calls several times among rules.
+            There is a `get_view_snapshot` method, which accepts an `sublime.View` as an argument and returns a `ViewSnapshot` object.
+In the object, there are some cached information about the current view to provide a uniform format and prevent from calling resource-consuming function calls several times among rules.

             ```py
+            @dataclass
-            class TD_ViewSnapshot(TypedDict):
+            class ViewSnapshot:
-                id: int  # View ID
+                id: int
+                """View ID."""
-                char_count: int  # Character count
+                char_count: int
+                """Character count."""
-                content: str  # Pseudo file content
+                content: str
+                """Pseudo file content."""
+                file_name: str
-                file_name: str  # The file name.
-Empty string if not on a disk
+                """The file name.
+Empty string if not on a disk."""
+                file_name_unhidden: str
-                file_name_unhidden: str  # The file name without prefixed dots.
-Empty string if not on a disk
+                """The file name without prefixed dots.
+Empty string if not on a disk."""
+                file_path: str
-                file_path: str  # Empty string if not on a disk
+                """The full file path with `/` as the directory separator.
+Empty string if not on a disk."""
+                file_size: int
-                file_size: int  # In bytes, -1 if file not on a disk
+                """In bytes, -1 if file not on a disk."""
-                first_line: str  # Pseudo first line
+                first_line: str
+                """Pseudo first line."""
+                line_count: int
-                line_count: int  # Number of lines in the original content
+                """Number of lines in the original content."""
+                syntax: Optional[sublime.Syntax]
-                syntax: Optional[sublime.Syntax]  # Note that the value is as-is when it's cached
+                """The syntax object.
+Note that the value is as-is when it's cached."""
             ```

 1. Decide the constraint name of your `Constraint`.